anvaka/ngraph.fabric/README.md

 # ngraph.fabric

 This is a 2d graph renderer, which uses [Fabric.js](https://github.com/kangax/fabric.js) as a rendering engine.
+This library is a part of [ngraph](https://github.com/anvaka/ngraph) project.
 [![rendered from node.js](example/node.js/outGraph.png)](http://anvaka.github.io/ngraph.fabric/example/customUI/)

 NB: Image above was [rendered from Node.js](https://github.com/anvaka/ngraph.fabric/blob/master/example/node.js/innode.js).
 Click on the image to see interactive version rendered by the same code in your browser.